Cover photo: Photo by Tommy Krombacher on Unsplash

 Electric motors are here to stay, whether they work with hydrogen, lithium-ion batteries, or water, and at some point they will beat the internal combustion engine.

 It’s always the same with innovations.
-The old technologies are reluctant to cede their position to the coming ones.
+The old technologies are reluctant to cede their position to the new ones.

 Anyhow, a new era has begun, and sooner rather than later, cars powered by an electric motor will prevail over their petrol counterparts.